michieltjampens/dcafs/docs/taskmanager.md

 To get a list of all commands related, use the cmd `tm:?`.
 These are mainly for managing them.
 For now, the way to create them is in a text editor suited for xml.

+- Tasksets or tasks with an id can be started from the cli using `tmid:taskid`.

 ## Basics

-The start is alwats the same, `tm:add,id` creates a new taskmanager script with the given id (which is also used as filename).
+The start is always the same, `tm:add,id` creates a new taskmanager script with the given id (which is also used as filename).
 This will add a node to the `settings.xml` that looks like this inside the settings node.